 ‘Thank you’ letters were once considered a common courtesy.
-Nearly all job-seekers would send a ‘thank you’ note after an interview to follow up with the employer.
+Nearly all job-seekers would write a ‘thank you’ letter after a job interview to follow up with the employer.
 However, with the advancement of technology, this act of gratitude has slowly grown uncommon.

 Interviews can be conducted in a variety of ways, and while traditional in-person interviews are still common, they are not always the employer’s preferred means of communication.

-Whether your interview was done through email, over the phone, or in-person, sending a ‘thank you’ letter after an interview is a must.
+Whether your interview was done through email, over the phone, or in-person, sending a ‘thank you’ note after a job interview is a must.

 Not only is sending ‘thank you’ letters an important way of expressing gratitude, it can also be extremely beneficial to you as a candidate.